holyspacepug/-folio/_posts/2018-09-06-Crunchyroll-Expo.markdown

 	Arriving at Crunchyroll Expo
 </div>

-After work on Friday, I drove to San Jose and checked into my room at the Fairmont, making it just about before the pre-show party ended.
-It seemed like most people had already retired to their rooms at that point and after some walking around, me and my friends made the same decision to catch some sleep before CRX starts.
-Unlike a lot of my friends at CRX, I did not actually have any work to do so I had plenty of time to explore and hang out with friends.
+After work on Friday, I drove to San Jose and checked into my room at the Fairmont, making it just before the pre-show party ended.
+It seemed like most people already retired to their rooms at that point and after some walking around, my friends and I  made the same decision to catch some sleep before CRX started.
+Unlike a lot of my friends at CRX, I was actually not working the con so I had plenty of time to explore and hang out with friends.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/crx-bibisama.jpg">